ansys/pysimai/doc/source/index.rst

 Release v\ |version| (:ref:`Changelog <changelog>`)

-The PySimAI library is a python library for the Ansys SimAI API.
+The PySimAI library is a Python library for the Ansys SimAI API.
 With it you can manage and access your data on the platform from within Python applications and scripts.

 What is PySimAI ?